 WHAT’S IN A NAME?

-Lera Boroditsky, cognitive scientist at the University of California San Diego spoke of how different languages can affect the speakers’ way of thinking and how politicians can use language to manipulate and mobilise opinion.
+Lera Boroditsky, cognitive scientist at the University of California San Diego spoke on how different languages can affect their speakers’ way of thinking and how politicians can use language to manipulate and mobilise opinion.

 Populist politicians, for example can use metaphors on immigration to trigger images and ideas in voters’ minds.
 “A lot of ideas can sneak in through metaphors, because they already exist in people’s minds and the metaphors just bring them out,” she said.
 “That’s a very dangerous thing.”

-WORDS MATTER, BUT SO DOES TRUST AND CONNECTION
+WORDS MATTER, BUT SO DO TRUST AND CONNECTION

-Participants focused on the need for improved relations between politicians and voters and for European institutions to provide responses to citizens’ concerns.
+Participants focused on the need for improved relations between politicians and voters, as well as for European institutions to provide better responses to citizens’ concerns.
 “If we manage to make the next five years of the European legislation the years of sustainability – climate and environmental sustainability, and human and social sustainability – we will reconnect the continent,” said Cristina Gallach, High Commissioner for the UN’s 2030 Agenda of Spain.
 “This is the critical vision that will end well.”

-Gallach was not the only one to highlight climate as one of the biggest issues at the European level.
+Gallach was not the only one to highlight climate as one of the biggest issues that needs to be addressed at European level.
 According to European Young Leader Xavier Damman, there is simply nothing more important than tackling the climate emergency.
 Ryan Heath, when asked what he viewed as the biggest challenge facing Europe, also agreed.

-All in all, what was clear throughout the discussion, and the seminar as a whole, was the crucial need for a new type of leadership in Europe – one that is innovative and focused on inclusivity, communication, and equality – among others.
+All in all, what was clear throughout the discussion, and the seminar as a whole, was the crucial need for a new type of leadership in Europe – one that is innovative and focused on inclusivity, communication, and equality.

 “The EU isn’t going to save you.
 The EU is you” – Ryan Heath, Senior Political Editor at Politico